Chili Line: Operations

 The railroad was almost completely narrow gauge; Palmer had reasoned that the smaller-scale railroads were advantageous in mountainous areas.
 There was some dual-gauge track in the Santa Fe Railyard where the railroad shared a station with the New Mexico Central Railway, and also at the line's northern terminal.
 The original terminal facilities in Santa Fe included a three-stall engine house and a coal shed on the tail of a wye opposite a two-story island depot.
 These facilities were later replaced by infrastructure capable of tendering petroleum-fueled engines and a union station.
 Operations of the line were often described as adventurous.
-The branch served remote areas such as the stop at Buckman, New Mexico, which was the Los Alamos Ranch School's link to the outside world until 1921; a stop near a new road bridge across the Rio Grande at Otowi served this purpose when a new road to Los Alamos was completed in 1924.
+The branch served remote areas such as the stop at Buckman, New Mexico, which was the Los Alamos Ranch School's link to the outside world until 1921; a stop near a new road bridge across the Rio Grande at Otowi served this purpose when a new road serving the Pajarito Plateau was completed in 1924.